0/SpanishAcquisition/docs/user/gui/config/device_config.rst

 Device configuration
 ====================

-The device configuration dialog is used to configure devices for use with an application.
+The device configuration dialog is used to configure :ref:`devices <general_concepts_devices>` for use with an application.

 .. _device_config_connection: